-Walker said that if support bars could be adjusted both vertically and horizontally, many residents would be able to handle their toilet visits alone.
+Many bathroom protection solutions cannot be moved once it is installed and may become a hindrance.
+For instance, a support bar might actually make it more difficult to transfer a patient to and from the toilet, which can be dangerous for both the patient and the care worker.
+However, if a support bar could be moved both horizontally and vertically, many residents would be able to handle their toilet visits alone.
 This is both a boost to their independence and a way to free up worker resources for other tasks and residents.

 Most assisted living facilities offer residents their own private bathrooms.
 But often an elderly person’s mobility will change during the course of the day.
 They may wake up with plenty of energy and easily be able to handle their own bathroom visits before their energy starts to dwindle.
 A male resident, for example, may start the day able to urinate while standing with little or no need for a support bar.
 By evening, however, he may need a wheelchair to get around, and the support bar that was helpful hours earlier can now create a barrier to getting on the toilet and he will need a worker’s help.

-It’s these types of adjustments that add up to a major use of resources over time, Walker said.
-And when considering that the average stay in an assisted living home is 22 months, facilities have to frequently make semi-permanent adjustments to accommodate each new resident.
+Over time, the resources that are used to accommodate these changes in needs add up, and when considering that the average stay in an assisted living home is 22 months, facilities have to frequently make semi-permanent adjustments to accommodate each new resident.